-Our faculty and staff are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging students with real-world business scenarios and hands-on learning exercises.
+We offer a rigorous but flexible degree programs that build students’ critical knowledge of business and sports issues.
+Our faculty and staff are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging classes with real-world business scenarios and hands-on learning exercises.

-General Course Information
+Sports Management Course Information

 Some of the companies recently hiring CUC students include:

 - GDA Hockey

 - Northwestern Mutual